 The big, shiny leaves and dramatic shape turn the Ficus lyrata into a show's best act in any living room.
 But we gotta face it: it's challenging to keep them alive sometimes.
 If your fiddle-leaf fig is on life support, just chill!
 With all the proper care, you can nurse this plant to health for relatively long years.

-3 Interesting Things about Fiddle-Leaf Fig
+3 Interesting Facts about the Fiddle-Leaf Fig

 2. These Figs Get Big